-Junior High Boys You should hear from your coach by 3/31/20 and practices will start on 4/6.
-The season should be completed by 5/21/20.
+Junior High boys teams should hear from your coach by 1/11/23 and practices will start on 1/17.
 At that time the schedule for the first few weeks of the season will be finalized and players will have been placed on teams.
-Games will start Wednesday, 4/15.
+Games will start Wednesday, 1/25/23.
 In the weeks after that you will play 2 games per week until you have played 8-11 games.
-Every effort will be made to play all the games at the 3 junior highs.
+The season should end around 3/3/23.
+Every effort will be made to play all the games at the 3 junior highs and SKHS. —

 Info: There will be in excess of 450 participants for the seven week season.
 This creates some logistics and space problems at times.
 The large numbers make some things logistically difficult to pull off without the occasional SNAFU.
 Please be patient with us.
 Every effort is made to make balanced teams while honoring requests to play with friends.